Documentation / Kubernetes Integration

 Overview

-The stunl Kubernetes Controller watches for Services with the stunl.com/expose annotation and automatically creates tunnel sidecars to expose them to the internet.
+The stunl Kubernetes Controller watches for Services with the stunl.com/expose annotation and automatically creates tunnel client deployments to expose them to the internet.

 How It Works